GSurf: Learning Signed Distance Fields from Splatting Opaque Gaussians for High-quality 3D Reconstruction: Experimental results

 \subsection{Comparisons}

-\paragraph{Training times.} When trained on a single NVIDIA A800 GPU, our method achieves competitive speeds, with training times ranging from 40 minutes to 1.3 hours, compared to previous methods integrating Gaussian splatting with SDF, which take from 2 hours~\cite{yu2024gsdf} up to 16 hours~\cite{chen2023neusg}.
+\paragraph{Training time} Our method achieves competitive training efficiency, requiring only 40 minutes to 1.3 hours on a single NVIDIA A800 GPU.
+Prior methods that integrate Gaussian splatting with SDFs typically require 2-16 hours of training, for example, 2 hours for GSDF~\cite{yu2024gsdf} and up to 16 hours for NeuSG~\cite{chen2023neusg}.